Product Designer

 Everything in the Product Designer role, plus:

-• UI copy: Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
-Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.
+- UI copy: Collaborate early and often with a technical writer on microcopy and documentation.
+Help improve documentation and incorporate guidance in the UI for a better experience.

-A Senior Product Designer is expected to meet the base requirements and execute the responsibilities while modeling a sense of urgency and commitment to deliver results.
+A Senior Product Designer is expected to meet the base requirements and execute their responsibilities while modeling a sense of urgency and commitment to deliver results.

 Staff Product Designer